Complete two-loop Yukawa-induced running of the Higgs-gluon coupling in SMEFT: Phenomenology

 In all models and for all operators entering Eqs.~\eqref{eq:HiggsProductionCrossSection}-\eqref{eq:hllnunu} we match up to the one-loop level.

 For each model the $\chi^2$ is a function of either three or four couplings in the UV model.
-In Fig.~\ref{fig:topdown} and Fig.~\ref{fig:topdown_model1} we present our results as two-dimensional CL regions, setting the remaining parameters to their best fit value.\footnote{For some models, we have explicitly checked that this approximation reproduces the behavior of the profiled results.} As can be inferred in Figs.~\ref{fig:topdown}--\ref{fig:topdown_model1}, the inclusion of two-loop running in the RGEs makes only a minor difference.
+In Fig.~\ref{fig:topdown} and Fig.~\ref{fig:topdown_model1} we present our results as two-dimensional CL regions, where the remaining couplings were profiled over.
+As can be inferred in Figs.~\ref{fig:topdown}--\ref{fig:topdown_model1}, the inclusion of two-loop running in the RGEs makes only a minor difference.
 While the model at tree-level matches only into operators of class 7 and the Yukawa-type operators, at one-loop level it matches into the class 3 operators and $\op{HG}{}$, $\op{HW}{}$, $\op{HB}{}$ and $\op{HWB}{}$, which enter with large coefficients into the signal strength.
 This reduces the impact of the two-loop running effects considered here.
 A greater impact is observed when only the tree-level matching results are considered.
-In order to showcase this aspect, in Fig.~\ref{fig:topdown_comparison}, we compare the complete fit performed for model 1 with a second fit in which only the tree-level generated operators are considered.
+In order to showcase this aspect and to explain why the effect in the concrete models is so much smaller than the one shown in Fig.~\ref{fig:results_oneparameter_1Lvs2L}, we compare in Fig.~\ref{fig:topdown_comparison} the complete fit performed for model 1 with a second fit in which only the tree-level generated operators are considered.
+We note that of course performing the matching at one-loop level is the consistent way to proceed, hence Fig.~\ref{fig:topdown_model1_tl}\footnote{For simplicity, the plot in this case is obtained by setting the couplings not shown to their best-fit value.} is for illustrative purpose only.